SolaceLabs/solace-ha-docker-compose/README.md

 Configure High-availability Groups Using Docker Compose
 =====
-This project provides instructions and tools to use Docker Compose to configure a High-availability (HA) redundancy group of Solace PubSub+ software message broker Docker containers.
+This project provides instructions and tools to use Docker Compose to configure a High-availability (HA) redundancy group of Solace PubSub+ software message broker Docker containers on a desktop.
 <br><br>

 ## Contents